CreditLadder Review: Can it Improve Your Credit Score?

 Although it’s still relatively early days for CreditLadder – having only been founded in 2016 – it has certainly made waves within the industry and could well change the way that first-time buyers are looked at by lenders.

-Being able to improve their credit score by paying rent is without doubt a sign of better things to come for first-time buyers in the UK!
+Being able to improve their credit score by paying rent is without a doubt a sign of better things to come for first-time buyers in the UK!

 If you enjoyed our CreditLadder review, you might like our guide to Check My File, which looks at the multi-agency credit reporting website.